Secretary of state: Timor-Leste

 Following the Portuguese model, in the Government of Timor-Leste, a Secretary of State (Sekretáriu Estadu in Tetum, Secretário de Estado in Portuguese) is a junior minister, subordinate to a cabinet minister.
 Despite being members of the Government, the Secretaries of State usually do not participate in the Council of Ministers, unless they are specially summoned for and, in this case, without right to vote.

 Europe

 Belgium

-As in France, a secretary of state in Belgium is a junior minister who is responsible to a minister or the prime minister.
+As in France, a secretary of state in Belgium is a junior minister who is responsible to a minister or to the prime minister.
 For example, Vincent Van Quickenborne was a secretary of state charged with the simplification of the administration, and in this role he was accountable to the prime minister.
-The title "secretary of state" was created because the constitution of Belgium explicitly limits the number of ministers to fifteen (seven French-speaking ministers and seven Dutch-speaking ministers, with the prime minister being officially "linguistically asexual").
+The title "secretary of state" was created because the constitution of Belgium explicitly limits the number of ministers to fifteen (seven French-speaking ministers and seven Dutch-speaking ministers, with the prime minister being officially "linguistically neutral").
 Therefore, appointing people as secretaries of state allows the government to circumvent this constitutional limitation.
 See Current list of secretaries of states for Belgian Federal Government.